interacsean/react-location-directory/README.md

 This project is a tech demo for what I hope to develop into a location based directory boilerplate.

 Please Note:
 * Search results drawn from DataSourceDummy are random variations on the selected location.
+* Occasionally (by design!)
+DataSourceDummy will mimick there being no search results in the selected location.
 * The links from the nav menu do not have active pages.

 ## Techonolgies used: